How To Play Handheld Pipe Chimes

 - The song begins by the first person, or first number in the song, hitting their chime with their striker once.
 A conductor, or someone not playing a chime, that can point to each number as you play the song can be helpful so you don’t loose your spot.
 Each person hits their chime once when it’s their turn or when their chime number appears next in the song.

-Alternative playing instructions:
+Xylophone playing instructions:

 If you purchase our cradle holders, you can turn your handheld pipe chimes into a xylophone where one person can then play the song by themselves.